Mdwaseel/imagecarousel/README.md

 - Add or remove images: Open the `index.html` file and update the `images` array with the desired image URLs.

-- Change the styling: Open the `styles.css` file to modify the visual appearance of the carousel.
+- Change the styling: Open the `<style>` file to modify the visual appearance of the carousel.

 ## Technologies Used